OmarMoBadr/BookShelf/README.md

 # My Reads App

-simple react app that keep track of your book readings
+A simple, React app that keeps track of your book readings.

 ![screenshot](screenshot.jpg)